Community Wellbeing

-Community Well-Being: Proposed new chapter or theme throughout the plan
+Community Wellbeing: Proposed new chapter in the plan

-The community wellbeing section is a proposed addition to the City’s Comprehensive Plan, to be included in the updated Bellingham Plan.
-Feedback from the public in Fall 2023 has identified several themes related to the well-being of the community.
+This topic is a proposed addition to the City’s Comprehensive Plan, to be included in the updated Bellingham Plan.
+Feedback from the public in 2023 and 2024 identified several themes related to the wellbeing of the community.

-While these themes exist in the 2016 plan, their importance has only increased in 2023 outreach responses.
-These themes together promote a safe, healthy, and supported community.
-This is a key priority for our community.
-Safety can include crime prevention as well as a general sense of belonging, especially for marginalized groups.
-Community members have also continually emphasized the importance of human or community services, general wellness, public health, food systems, and feeling welcomed in a diverse community.
+While many of these themes exist in the 2016 plan, their importance has only increased in 2023 outreach responses.
+They promote a safe, healthy, and supported community.
+This is a key priority for Bellingham.
+Community members have continually emphasized the importance of human or community services, general wellness, public health, food systems, community safety, and feeling welcomed in a diverse community.

 What changes will happen in the Bellingham Plan?

-You may see a new chapter or repeated theme in the Bellingham Plan about community well-being.
-We expect this chapter or theme to include the following:
+You will see a new chapter in the draft Bellingham Plan material representing this topic.
+It will include the following:

-1) A consolidation of existing goals and policies from the 2016 Comprehensive Plan that relate to community well-being and are still relevant.
-For example, we have a number of existing policies about healthy food access, and it may make sense to move these policies to a community well-being chapter or section.
+1) A consolidation of existing goals and policies from the 2016 Comprehensive Plan that relate to community wellbeing and are still relevant.
+For example, we have a number of existing policies about healthy food access that will move to this new chapter.

-2) New goals and policies that reflect feedback we are hearing about this topic.
+2) New policies that reflect feedback we are hearing about this topic.
 For example, we want the Bellingham Plan to reflect the values and priorities of the community, such as community cohesion.

-3) New goals and policies that reflect work the City is already doing to support community well-being initiatives.
-An example would be programming to support conversations about accessibility, diversity, equity, and inclusion.
+3) New policies that reflect work the City is already doing to support community wellbeing initiatives.

-The topic of community well-being will be touched on at our initial “Community Vision” session as we explore what safety means to community members.
-We dive into the well-being topic in much greater detail at the “Vibrant, Equitable, and Welcoming Community” event, where we discuss how our community can be more welcoming, healthy, and lively.
-This event will touch on diversity, arts, culture, food systems and more.
+The topic of community wellbeing was touched on at our initial “Community Vision” session as we explored what safety means to community members.
+We dove into the wellbeing topic in much greater detail at the “Vibrant, Equitable, and Welcoming Community” event, where we discussed how our community can be more welcoming, healthy, and lively.
+This event touched on diversity, arts, culture, food systems and more.

-Community Well-Being: Proposed new chapter or theme throughout the plan
+Community Wellbeing: Proposed new chapter in the plan

-The community wellbeing section is a proposed addition to the City’s Comprehensive Plan, to be included in the updated Bellingham Plan.
-Feedback from the public in Fall 2023 has identified several themes related to the well-being of the community.
+This topic is a proposed addition to the City’s Comprehensive Plan, to be included in the updated Bellingham Plan.
+Feedback from the public in 2023 and 2024 identified several themes related to the wellbeing of the community.

-While these themes exist in the 2016 plan, their importance has only increased in 2023 outreach responses.
-These themes together promote a safe, healthy, and supported community.
-This is a key priority for our community.
-Safety can include crime prevention as well as a general sense of belonging, especially for marginalized groups.
-Community members have also continually emphasized the importance of human or community services, general wellness, public health, food systems, and feeling welcomed in a diverse community.
+While many of these themes exist in the 2016 plan, their importance has only increased in 2023 outreach responses.
+They promote a safe, healthy, and supported community.
+This is a key priority for Bellingham.
+Community members have continually emphasized the importance of human or community services, general wellness, public health, food systems, community safety, and feeling welcomed in a diverse community.

 What changes will happen in the Bellingham Plan?

-You may see a new chapter or repeated theme in the Bellingham Plan about community well-being.
-We expect this chapter or theme to include the following:
+You will see a new chapter in the draft Bellingham Plan material representing this topic.
+It will include the following:

-1) A consolidation of existing goals and policies from the 2016 Comprehensive Plan that relate to community well-being and are still relevant.
-For example, we have a number of existing policies about healthy food access, and it may make sense to move these policies to a community well-being chapter or section.
+1) A consolidation of existing goals and policies from the 2016 Comprehensive Plan that relate to community wellbeing and are still relevant.
+For example, we have a number of existing policies about healthy food access that will move to this new chapter.

-2) New goals and policies that reflect feedback we are hearing about this topic.
+2) New policies that reflect feedback we are hearing about this topic.
 For example, we want the Bellingham Plan to reflect the values and priorities of the community, such as community cohesion.

-3) New goals and policies that reflect work the City is already doing to support community well-being initiatives.
-An example would be programming to support conversations about accessibility, diversity, equity, and inclusion.
+3) New policies that reflect work the City is already doing to support community wellbeing initiatives.

-The topic of community well-being will be touched on at our initial “Community Vision” session as we explore what safety means to community members.
-We dive into the well-being topic in much greater detail at the “Vibrant, Equitable, and Welcoming Community” event, where we discuss how our community can be more welcoming, healthy, and lively.
-This event will touch on diversity, arts, culture, food systems and more.
+The topic of community wellbeing was touched on at our initial “Community Vision” session as we explored what safety means to community members.
+We dove into the wellbeing topic in much greater detail at the “Vibrant, Equitable, and Welcoming Community” event, where we discussed how our community can be more welcoming, healthy, and lively.
+This event touched on diversity, arts, culture, food systems and more.

 Your Safety Story